 - Using a bar, force the crankshaft as far forward in the block as possible; to align the bearing rear thrust faces.

-d) Excessive rearward crankshaft load pressure due to a malfunctioning front mounted accessory drive.
+- Excessive rearward crankshaft load pressure; due to a malfunctioning front mounted accessory drive.

-- Were the correct bearing shells installed; and were they installed correctly?
+- Were the correct bearing shells installed, correctly?

-- If the thrust bearing is in an end position; was the adjacent oil seal correctly installed?
-An incorrectly installed rope seal can cause sufficient heat to disrupt bearing lubrication.
+- If the thrust bearing is in an end position, is the adjacent oil seal installed correctly?
+An incorrectly installed rope seal, can cause sufficient heat to disrupt bearing lubrication.

 - Examine the front thrust face on the crankshaft for surface finish and geometry.
 This may give an indication of the original quality of the failed face.

 Crankshaft Thrust Bearing Failure; Transmission Related

 Did the engine have a prior, crankshaft thrust bearing failure:

 - Were there any external parts replaced?

 - Did the transmission have any performance modifications done to it?